SM St. Michael, Penampang

-St. Michael's Secondary School, Penampang (Malay: Sekolah Menengah St. Michael (SMSM), Penampang) commonly known as SM St. Michael is a national secondary school in Penampang, Sabah, Malaysia.
+St. Michael's Secondary School, Penampang (Malay: Sekolah Menengah St. Michael (SMSM), Penampang) commonly known as SM St. Michael is a semi-government Catholic secondary school in Penampang, Sabah, Malaysia.
 It was named after Saint Michael the Archangel.

-Mill Hill missionaries built the school to spread Catholicism among the local Kadazan-dusun community, who were mostly animists.
-The school started with a bamboo building and continued onwards to become a major challenge for traditional top schools.
-During the beginnings, Catholic priests lived and taught at the school.
-Following the formation of Malaysia on 16 September 1963, the education given by the school became more secular.
+The school was built by Mill Hill missionaries to spread Catholicism among the local Kadazan-Dusun community, who were mostly animists.
+Initially, the school comprised a bamboo structure and gradually evolved into a formidable competitor among traditional top schools.
+In its early years, Catholic priests resided on campus and provided instruction.
+With the establishment of Malaysia on September 16, 1963, the school's educational ethos gradually transitioned towards a more secular approach.

-The school, built in 1890, is among the oldest in Sabah; it was officially established as a secondary school in 1958.
+The school, built in 1890, is among the oldest in Sabah.
+It was officially established as a secondary school in 1958.
+The school hall is named after Datuk Peter Mojuntin, one of Sabah's most prominent leaders.
+He was one of its prominent alumni and had taught in the school before venturing into politics.

-In December 2022, the morning session discipline teacher, En.
-Richel Chong, ended his 22-year service for SMSM since the year 2000.

 History

-The school was built in 1890 by Mill Hill missionaries to convert the local people into Catholicism.
-The mode of transportation was then the Moyog River.
-This caused the present day St. Michael's church and the school to be built in Kampong Dabak, Penampang which was close to the river.
-The first school building was made out of bamboo.
-It was also a home to the church's priests.
-The bare ground was the floor and it was walled around 3 feet from the ground.
-The students used a slate and a block of limestone to write.
-The school was not a success, as most locals did not allow their children to go to school as they feared the British North Borneo Company would take their children as colonial soldiers of the British Armed Forces.
-Students paid their fees in rice, tapioca, yam, fruit and firewood.
+The school was built in 1890 by Mill Hill missionaries to convert the local people to Catholicism.
+At the time, the main mode of transportation was then the Moyog River.
+As a result, the present day St. Michael's church and the school were built in Kampong Dabak, Penampang, which was close to this river.

+The initial school structure, constructed from bamboo, served as both a classroom and residence for the church's priests.
+Its flooring consisted of bare ground, with walls rising about 3 feet from the ground.
+Students utilized slates and blocks of limestone for writing.
+However, the school faced challenges, as many local families hesitated to send their children due to concerns that the British North Borneo Company might conscript them into the British Armed Forces.
+Payment of fees was made in rice, tapioca, yam, fruit and firewood.

-The land which the school stands now used to be a paddy field.
-It was donated by the locals to the school.
-Despite the fact that the students shared their classroom with village goats, the school had a good reputation as students as far as Tambunan and Kuala Penyu came to study in the school.
-This caused the opening of a boarding school.
+The school's current site used to be a paddy field.
+It was donated to the school by locals.
+Despite the students having to share their classroom space with village goats, the school gained a commendable reputation, attracting students from as far as Tambunan and Kuala Penyu.
+This increasing demand led to the establishment of a boarding school, but it was short-lived until about the 1960s, when the school became a fully non-residential school.

 During World War II, the Japanese occupation forced the temporary closure of the school.
 However, the school was not badly damaged, suffering only from machine gun bullets.
 Rev. Fr.
 M. Henselmans applied to convert the school to a senior or secondary school on 10 August 1957 to provide the 53 students who were then in primary six with a post-primary school.
 The school was converted into a secondary school on 10 March 1958 with Tambunan native Marcus Otigil at the helm.
 The school rose slowly, with the older buildings replaced by newer ones over the years.